How does the project work?

-The program comprises three consecutive phases in Germany and Greece:
+The START program comprises three consecutive phases in Germany and Greece:

 September - November

-The two-month capacity building program in Germany offers 30 START fellows the opportunity to enhance their applied knowledge in international cultural management.
+The 2-month capacity building program in Germany offers 30 START Fellows the opportunity to enhance their applied knowledge in international cultural management.
 It also helps them shape their idea for a cultural initiative into a viable project design.
-A pitching event marks the end of phase I, gaining successful fellows access to the project implementation phase.
+A pitching event marks the end of Phase I and leads successful Fellows’ to access the project implementation phase (Phase II).

 December - May

-The six-month fellowship and project implementation phase in Greece provides 15 START fellows with funds, networks, and a support structure to launch their cultural initiative in Greece.
+The 6-month fellowship and project implementation phase in Greece provides 15 START Fellows with funds, networks, and a support structure to launch their cultural initiative in Greece.
 It also offers them an opportunity to promote themselves as cultural managers.
-A two-day START Fellowship Celebration event concludes phase II, providing all fellows with a public platform to present their projects and networking opportunities with public and private donors.
+A 2 day START Fellowship Celebration event concludes Phase II, providing all Fellows with a public platform for their projects and networking opportunities with public and private donors.

 September - onwards

-START Scaling Grants will be awarded to exemplary initiatives of the program that excelled in creating a positive social impact, sparked cultural innovation and showed potential to be continued and expanded in the future.
-These project grants are being provided by supporting organizations of the program in Greece.
-Accordingly, the availability, number and amount of scaling grants may vary between program years.
+START Scaling Grants are awarded to exemplary initiatives that have excelled in creating a positive social impact, sparked cultural innovation and shown outstanding potential for future expansion.
+These project grants are provided by supporting organizations of the program in Greece.
+Accordingly, the availability, number and amount of Scaling Grants may vary between program years.

 Who organizes and supports the project?